 How to Reduce Anxiety

 There has never been a better time for worry.
-We have problems everywhere: COVID, shootings, terrorist attacks, droughts, unpredictable economy, fires, floods, political fights and potential wars.
+We have problems everywhere: shootings, terrorist attacks, droughts, an unpredictable economy, fires, floods, political battles, wars and nuclear threats.
 According to most of the news, things are getting worse.

 Symptoms of Anxiety